DEFRA/software-development-standards/standards/deployment_standards.md

 ## We regularly review our use of serverless platforms
 In particular, we will ensure that:
 - Vendor lock-in doesn't increase
-- We identify opportunities to use "serverless containers"
+- We identify opportunities to rationalise these standards to use, effectively, "serverless containers"

 ### Rationale
 As serverless platforms are still relatively immature, we will need to ensure that our standards are still appropriate.